-- 1. Follow the safety guidelines listed in Safety instructions. - 2.
+- 1. Follow the safety guidelines listed in Safety instructions on page 66. - 2.
 If installed, remove the front bezel.

 - 1. Align the guide on the drive blank with the slot on drive bay. - 2.
 Slide the drive into the slot until the latch snaps into place.